 Productivity goes up.
 Costs decrease and profit increases.
 And as a bonus, the employees feel more of a team atmosphere.

-However, there is a third type of team building that often gets overlooked.
-“Soft Skills” training helps teams build morale while also developing skills to increase productivity.
+However, there is another type of team building exercises that often gets overlooked.
+“Soft Skills” training helps teams build morale while also developing skills to reach higher productivity.

 First, we did a fun and interactive communication training session.
 Classroom training is often boring.
 But if you add fun activities along the way, participants begin to laugh and enjoy working with each other.
-People learn faster when they are having fun.
+People learn faster when they are having fun tackling new challenges together.

-Then, we added a fun bike build to the end of the meeting.
-This gave them a chance to cut loose, open the path to improving interpersonal relationships, and to end the meeting on an emotional note.
+Then, we added a fun game to the end of the meeting.
+This created a positive environment, giving them a chance to cut loose, open the path to improving interpersonal relationships, and to end the meeting on an emotional note.
 It was the perfect opportunity to drive employee engagement and positive reinforcement.

 As the team members boarded planes to go back home, they were probably thinking something like, “It is so nice to work for an organization who believes in their team.
 And at the same time, gives back to others in need.”